liuffy/Sleep-Defender/README.md

 The addition of the main screen provides instructions and information about controls for first-time players.
 A modal version of the controls screen can be accessed during gameplay through a button.
 There is also a button that allows the user to mute and un-mute the volume at any point (pressing the mute button once mutes all sounds globally, even if the user exits the game).

-Minimalistic sound effects (all sourced from [freesound.org](http://freesound.org/) were added to enhance the user's navigation.
+Minimalistic sound effects (all sourced from [freesound.org](http://freesound.org/)) were added to enhance the user's navigation.
 For example, there is a specific sound that plays whenenver the user presses the "play" (from the main screen), "retry" (after failing a level), or "continue" (after winning a level).

 During gameplay, the user's HP is displayed in the upper right hand corner, and flashes whenever the user's HP decreases.
 Finally, the player can move the character using the arrow keys or the WASD keys.

 #### Important Algorithms

 One of the key features of the gameplay is the ability of certain enemies to hover towards the player if they fall within a specific distance to the player.
 This is simply achieved by pushing close-by enemies (calculated using the Pythagorean Theorem) into a `chasers` array.
-Enemies in the `chasers` array will move towards the player through calculating of unit vectors.
+Enemies in the `chasers` array will move towards the player through the calculation of unit vectors.

 ```javascript